‘The Crown’ Casts Amir El-Masry as Young Ex-Harrods Owner Mohamed Al-Fayed (EXCLUSIVE)

 Although Netflix and “The Crown” producers aren’t giving away any storylines, the casting of two characters both playing Mohamed al-Fayed suggests that, besides a glimpse into the last months of Diana’s life, viewers will get some substantial back story of this Egyptian businessman, now 93, who in 2008 famously accused Queen Elizabeth’s husband Prince Philip of ordering British security services to kill Princess Diana to stop her marrying a Muslim man and having his baby.

-As also previously reported by Variety, “The Kite Runner” star Khalid Abdalla has been cast as Dodi, who will play opposite Elizabeth Debicki (“Tenet”) as Diana in the highly-anticipated fifth season of the show, which will drop on Netflix in November 2022.
+Al-Fayed’s son Dodi was romantically linked to Diana, Princess of Wales, when they both died in a car crash in Paris, France on Aug.
+31, 1997.
+He will be played by “The Kite Runner” star Khalid Abdalla in the series, who will star opposite Elizabeth Debicki (“Tenet”) as Diana in the highly-anticipated fifth season of the show, which will drop on Netflix in November 2022.

 Other known main cast of the fifth “The Crown” instalment are Imelda Staunton as Queen Elizabeth; Jonathan Pryce as Prince Philip, Lesley Manville as Princess Margaret; Dominic West as Prince Charles; Olivia Williams as Camilla Parker Bowles; and Jonny Lee Miller will also appear as Prime Minister John Major.